 You can also borrow a beesuit and go out to the hives to see what goes on and see how you feel about it.
 Most people are fascinated but sometimes the visit is quite enough, so It’s best to find out what you think before going any further.

 Please contact us if you’re interested in coming along for such a ‘taster session’.
-They are usually held on Saturday afternoons for an hour or so.
+They are usually held on Saturday mornings for an hour or so.